The failure of American public education

 This “promising” development fell victim to the education scare that began when the Soviet Union put its Sputnik satellite into space in 1957.
 The focus shifted back toward learning basic subjects, though in new and sometimes misguided ways.
 A flurry of activity followed the Sputnik scare, exemplified by such innovations as new math, open classrooms, programmed instruction, and ungraded schools (which are now making a comeback).
 During the 1960s, these ideas began to filter throughout the American public education system (all the more susceptible to fads and trends because of its increasingly centralised nature).
 Some of these notions worked in particular schools, while failing dismally in others—another common result of school reforms generally.
 In the 1970s, some new ideas were added to this increasingly unwieldy mix, such as the behaviouralism craze, whole–language reading instruction, mastery learning, and the spread of standardised testing of both students and teachers.

 Finally, during the 1980s the school reform bandwagon got a new set of tires and a fresh coat of paint.
 Following the publication of A Nation at Risk in 1983, governors instituted all sorts of teacher training and testing programs, curriculum changes, and higher performance standards for students.
 At the same time, states dramatically increased spending on all facets of public education.
-And President Ronald Reagan, promising to eliminate the U.S. Education Department during his campaign, actually helped administer a significant outflow of new federal money for public education, mostly directed toward specific programs for needy or minority students.
+And President Ronald Reagan, promising to eliminate the United States Education Department during his campaign, actually helped administer a significant outflow of new federal money for public education, mostly directed toward specific programs for needy or minority students.

 What was gained?